ptwiddle/MAS341-Graph-Theory/ExamRevision.md

 ---
 layout: page
+title: Revision
 permalink: /Exam-Revision/
 ---

 This page is a brief discussion of the exam and some material to prepare for it, including coverage and some discussion of old exams.

-Exam Structure and relatively detailed syllabus
+Exam Structure
 ----

 The exam will consist of four equally weighted questions, all mandatory.
 The four questions are on: Introductory matters, algorithms, graphs on surfaces, and colourings.
 Each question consists of multiple parts.
-The questions may not appear in this order.
+The four questions may not appear in the order we covered them in lecture.

 I've given lists of usual question types that appear in each section.
 These lists are not necessarily exhaustive, but anything not appearing in the list would most likely be both part of the 20 percent of the exam that's "difficult", and a variation/exension of a question type that **is** on the list.